soupi/learn-haskell-blog-generator/src/07-environment.md

 One thing we haven't talked about yet is actually using the environment in the `convert` function to generate the pages we want.
-And actually, we don't even have the ability to add style-sheets to our HTML EDSL at the moment!
+And actually, we don't even have the ability to add stylesheets to our HTML EDSL at the moment!
 We need to go back and extend it.
 Let's do all that now:

 ---

-Since style-sheets go in the `head` element, perhaps it's a good idea to create an additional `newtype` like `Structure` for `Header` information?
-Things like title, style-sheet, and even meta elements can be composed together just like we did for `Structure` to build the `Header`!
+Since stylesheets go in the `head` element, perhaps it's a good idea to create an additional `newtype` like `Structure` for `Header` information?
+Things like title, stylesheet, and even meta elements can be composed together just like we did for `Structure` to build the `Header`!

 1. Do it now: extend our HTML library to include headers and add 3 functions:
-   `title_` for titles, `stylesheet_` for style-sheets, and `meta_` for meta elements like [twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).
+   `title_` for titles, `stylesheet_` for stylesheets, and `meta_` for meta elements like [twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).

    <details><summary>Solution</summary>